torstenstern/ps-lab-aws-cloud-ngfw/README.md

 - Follow the Subscribe-Deploy-Secure workflow to use Cloud NGFW Service to secure AWS applications
 - Use the default best practice policy on CloudNGFW to to protect your application against Log4j attack
 - Gain end to end visibility on your application traffic with Cloudwatch
+- Create a new Inbound VPC wiht Subnets in two different Availability Zones
+- Create and Configure one Application Loadbalancer in each subnet of the Inbound VPC
+- Update the exisiting VPC's, route tables, and Transit Gateway for Inbound/Outbound Usecase
+- Create and Configure Manually one Internet Gateway and NAT Gateway

 <br/><br/>